The Rise of the Gig Economy

 There are now job boards that specialize in Gig Work.
 Some of the main telecommuting and legitimate job boards today include FlexJobs, WeWorkRemotely, WorkingNomads, and Remotive.
-Applying for Gig Work has many similarities with applying for traditional work, which includes submitting a resume, targeting decision makers, and interviewing (though usually far less involved).
+Applying for Gig Work has many similarities with applying for traditional work, which includes submitting a professionally written resume, targeting decision makers, and interviewing (though usually far less involved).
 The Career Outlook published by the Bureau of Labor Statistics offers a free guide for people looking to work in a Gig Economy.

 The Gig Economy is here to stay and will grow in tandem with the proliferation of technology.
 Startup companies and established companies that realize the benefits of using Gig Workers will continue to fuel the expansion of the Gig Economy.

 The standards of applying for traditional jobs is also applicable for Gig Work, where a person needs to identify their niche, develop a concise and compelling resume, network with the right people, and be able to sell themselves in an interview.